-When it comes to functionality, WDTA75SAHZ has the cutting-edge technology Total Coverage Spray Arm, a Sensor Cycle, as well as Control Lock Mode – ideal for when you have young ones around.
+When it comes to functionality, this model has the cutting-edge technology Total Coverage Spray Arm, a Sensor Cycle, as well as Control Lock Mode – ideal for when you have young ones around.
 Life gets even easier with ability to integrate with Alexa Assistant, Google Home, and Nest.
 You can even get new detergent delivered automatically when you run low thanks to the Amazon Replenishment.

-Whirlpool is definitely a good pick for those with a lower budget, since they have affordable models packed with features, and it’s always nice to know they are American designed.
+Whirlpool is definitely a good pick for those with a limited budget, since they have affordable models packed with features, and it’s always nice to know they are American designed.
 The WDTA75SAHZ is the kind of machine that would be great in any household, combining standard and innovative features for a pleasurable kitchen experience.

 If you’re looking for a quieter dishwasher, then Bosch certainly delivers in this area albeit at higher price points.
-This a premium brand that has the trust of their customers the world over, and with their sleek designs and outstanding features, you can’t go too wrong, especially with the 44 dB SHP865WD5N.
+This a premium brand that has the trust of their customers the world over, and with their sleek designs and outstanding features, you can’t go too wrong, especially with the 44 dB SHP865ZD5N.